 Track myCASE:

 Track myCASE is a Web application that enables employees to view the status of their pay-related cases with the Public Service Pay Centre.
 Track myCASE is accessed within the Compensation Web Applications (CWA) and the case data is updated daily.
+You can now also see the status of your case in the MyGCPay application.

 Click on the CWA-AWR icon on your desktop.